Photos show how the world is readapting to socially-distanced life during the coronavirus pandemic, from plastic table barriers to taped-up urinals

 - Visit Business Insider’s homepage for more stories.

-As some countries begin to lift their coronavirus lockdown measures, public places have been getting creative to adjust to social distancing guidelines.
+As some countries begin to lift their lockdown measures, public places including restaurants, schools, and sports facilities have been faced with a new challenge of trying to reopen, without causing another wave of the coronavirus.

+The new circumstances are now forcing people to get creative with adjusting to social distancing guidelines and keeping contact at an absolute minimum.

-From waiters wearing personal protective equipment to schools using plastic dividers between children, these photos show the world is adjusting to life under the coronavirus pandemic.
+From floor markers to sectioned-off urinals, these photos show how the world is adjusting to life under the coronavirus pandemic.

 As countries begin to slowly lift their lockdown measures, many changes have to be made to public life in an effort to prevent second waves of COVID-19.